iipiam/bss/replit.md

     - **Fixed IT account authentication** (Nov 18): Resolved critical bugs where IT accounts (null restaurantId) caused errors in /api/auth/me GET and PATCH endpoints.
 Added getUserById() and updateUserById() storage methods to handle IT accounts without restaurant context while preserving multi-tenant isolation for client accounts.
     - **Fixed menu item stock tracking** (Nov 19): Menu items using stock tracking (stockNo + inventoryItemId) now properly maintain inventory links.
 Both create and update mutations correctly clear stockNo and inventoryItemId together when switching to recipe mode, preventing stale data.
     - **Fixed inventory decimal precision** (Nov 19): Inventory create and update mutations now consistently use .toFixed(2) for quantity and price fields, ensuring proper decimal formatting and preventing type mismatches with backend schema.
+    - **Fixed investor creation** (Nov 20): Investor mutations now convert string form values to proper decimal format before sending to backend, ensuring amountInvested and interestPercentage are correctly formatted as decimals.
+    - **Verified IT Dashboard sidebar** (Nov 20): Confirmed via e2e testing that IT accounts correctly see IT Dashboard, Kitchen, Settings, Support, Help, and Logout in the sidebar as expected.
   - **Device Preference System**: Users can select iPhone/iPad/Laptop layouts with persistent settings.
 Device class (`device-iphone`, `device-ipad`, `device-laptop`) applied to `document.documentElement` for CSS targeting.
 IT accounts access settings via IT Dashboard header (comprehensive dialog with language, device, and theme preferences).
 - **Business Type Support**: Dual architecture for Restaurant and Factory operations, with type-specific features, terminology (e.g., Products for Factories), pricing, and UI restrictions (e.g., no Recipes for Factories).
 Includes 'licenses' permission for factories.
 - **Real-Time Communication**: WebSocket-based system for employee notifications (order lifecycle) and real-time support ticket updates.